IliyaMikhaelovitch/secret-detector/README.md

 ## Limitations
 - Currently supports only PDF files
 - Relies on Prompt Security API for secret detection
-- Works only on specific web platforms that allow access to file uploads
 - Requires manual loading as an unpacked extension in Chrome
 - On ChatGPT, file input buttons are not supported due to platform limitations — only drag-and-drop works.
 On other platforms, both file inputs and drag-and-drop may work as expected
 - Slight delay while scanning files (sub-second, longer for large PDFs or network latency)